jhinmainksta/drone/docs/en/flight_exercises.md

 Similarly to the previous exercises, perform [the following steps](#pre-flight-checks) before take off.

 **Exercise №1**.
-Raise the throttle stick until the copter flies over the air cushion and is above it (height from floor ~ 25-30 cm, for Clover 4 copter).
+Raise the throttle stick until the copter flies over the air cushion and is above it (height from floor ~ 25-30 cm, for Drone 4 copter).
 The aircraft should not climb up or fall down, the flight altitude should stabilize.
 As in the previous exercise, adjust the X and Y position of the aircraft using the roll and pitch sticks.
 As a result, the copter should hover at one point with slight wiggle to the sides.
 Hold the aircraft for 30–40 seconds.

 **Exercise №2**.
 Raise the aircraft on the air cushion and stabilize it at one point.
 Next, fly over a square with a side of 1 m, first clockwise, then counterclockwise.
 Repeat the path 2–3 times in each direction.